DKMitt/cta-buses-google-maps/README.md

 1. Click a Bus Route.
 2. Explore the markers added to the Google Map showing the bus locations for that route.
-3. Click the route name overlay to refresh the bus locations.
+3. Click the route name buttons to refresh the buses current locations.

    ##### [Demo - Click Here](http://www.dkmitt.com/mycoding/cta-buses-google-maps/)